Raclette du Valais

-Raclette du Valais (/fr/) or Walliser Raclette (German) is a semi-hard cheese that is usually fashioned into a wheel of about 6 kg (13 lb).
-The Alpine cow milk based dairy product is most commonly used for melting for the dish called raclette, but is also consumed as is.
+Raclette du Valais (/fr/) or Walliser Raclette (German) is a semi-hard Swiss cheese that is usually fashioned into a wheel of about 6 kg (13 lb).
+The Alpine cow milk-based dairy product is most commonly used for melting for the dish called raclette, but is also consumed as is.

-Raclette cheese is native to Valais and benefits from an AOP.
+Raclette cheese is native to the Canton of Valais and benefits from an AOP.
 Non-AOP versions are made in various regions and countries of the world, including Switzerland, France (Savoy, Franche-Comté, Auvergne, Brittany), Luxembourg, Austria, Germany, Finland, United Kingdom, Australia, Canada and the United States.